 Removal/extermination of killer bees should cost between $150 and $800 since their colonies are fairly small.
 The killer bee, also known as “Africanized honey bees,” can be frightening because of their aggressive nature.
 They are slowly spreading throughout the United States and are generally more likely to swarm and attack in larger groups.
 When one bee stings, a pheromone released causes other nearby bees to become agitated and attack.
 Even though a killer bee dies after one sting, multiple stings from a number of bees can make an attack fatal, especially if allergic to bee stings.
 Killer bees can live underground, in rocks, or around buildings.
 They are quick to leave a nest if it is disturbed and take up residence elsewhere.

-The location plays an important role in the overall cost of your bee removal, with prices ranging between $100 and $1,500.
+The location plays an important role in the overall cost of your bee removal, with prices ranging between $100 and $1,500 for the full removal, which may take one or more visits.
 The cost goes up for locations that are more difficult to reach, such as in the soffits 1, behind walls, in high trees, or beneath siding.
-The main reason the cost increases is it requires more labor to complete.
+The main reason the cost to remove bees from a wall and other locations increases is it requires more labor to complete.
 Below you will see the average costs for removing bees from some of the most common locations.

 |Shed||$100 - $500|